Rules Requiring Commercial Buildings to Report Energy Use Spreading Across U.S.

 For residential and business tenants of commercial buildings, being able to find out how energy efficient a new apartment or office space will be is getting easier.

 Cities and states across the country are beginning this year to require that commercial buildings measure and disclose their energy use so that current and prospective tenants can make informed decisions about leasing based on space’s estimated energy cost.

-The new rules, which typically exempt small businesses, are designed to encourage commercial building owners to install energy efficiency upgrades so they can effectively compete for tenants who are looking to save money on monthly utility bills.
+The new rules, which typically exempt small businesses, are designed to encourage commercial building owners to install energy efficiency upgrades so they can effectively compete for tenants who are looking to reduce monthly utility bill costs.
 Efficiency upgrades implemented because of the rules are expected to save energy and create jobs.

 The new consumer information rules for commercial buildings are like nutrition labels on food, ENERGY STAR labels on appliances and consumer electronics, and gas mileage stickers on vehicles.
 The information for commercial buildings won’t specify costs but will communicate a building’s relative energy efficiency, which will be measured in energy use per square foot.

 Advocates and Critics Disagree Over Mandatory vs. Voluntary Reporting